careylzh/sutd_dw_1d_final/README.md

 Python Kivy UI Design: S. Chua, Ng.
 Z.H, Carey Lai </br> Hardware(eletromagnetic lock interface with Arduino and RPi): Zeng.
 Z.M, Xie.
 P.N </br> Building into Android app: Carey Lai

+For anyone interested, you can launch this prototype on your phone via Kivy Launcher by placing these files in the same folder.
+The images of the various food items are not uploaded for copyright reasons.